ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 id: how-to-write-an-ocaml-program
 title: How to Write an OCaml Program
 description: >
-  Get something real out of the damm French thing!
+  Get something real out of the damn French thing!
 category: "Getting Started"
 ---